Configuration weights in coupled-cluster theory: Introduction

 The CC wave function is given by

 where the cluster operator,

 is defined in terms of amplitudes $\tau_\mu$ and excitation operators $\hat{X}_\mu$.
-The excitation operators are defined with respect to a chosen reference determinant $\ket{\Phi_0}$ such that $\ket{\Phi_\mu} = \hat{X}_\mu \ket{\Phi_0}$.
+The excitation operators are defined with respect to a chosen reference determinant $\ket{\Phi_0}$ such that $\ket{\Phi_\mu} = \hat{X}_\mu \ket{\Phi_0}$ and $\braket{\Phi_\mu \vert \Phi_\nu} = \delta_{\mu\nu}$.
 The cluster amplitudes $\tau_\mu$ are determined nonvariationally by projection of the Schr{\"o}dinger equation onto the determinant basis generated by the excitation operators included in the cluster operator.
-When the cluster operator is truncated, the reference determinant $\ket{\Phi_0}$ should be chosen as the one dominating the (typically unknown) FCI expansion.
-If this is not the case, the truncated CC wave function tend to be a poor approximation unless the single excitations, which effectively act as orbital relaxation parameters, are able to correct a poorly chosen reference.
+When the cluster operator is truncated, the reference determinant $\ket{\Phi_0}$ should be chosen as the one dominating the (typically unknown) FCI expansion in the same orbital basis.
+If the reference determinant is not dominant, the truncated CC wave function tend to be a poor approximation unless the single excitations, which effectively act as orbital relaxation parameters, are able to correct a poorly chosen reference.
 The CC wave function is not normalized but as long as all possible excitations are retained in the cluster operator \eqref{eq:cluster-op}, Eqs.~\eqref{eq:FCI-WF} and \eqref{eq:CC-WF} are equivalent up to a normalization constant, provided that the reference is not orthogonal to the exact ground-state wave function.
 The main advantage of the exponential parametrization of CC theory is that it conserves crucial properties of the exact wave function---namely, size consistency and size extensivity~\cite{Bartlett2007,bartlett_perspective_2024}---when the cluster operator is truncated.
 These properties are lost when the expansion \eqref{eq:FCI-WF} is truncated, causing dramatic failures that only grow worse as the system size increases.

+Unfortunately, there is no simple quantum-mechanical interpretation of the cluster amplitudes.
+It is, of course, possible to compute the overlap of the CC wave function and any Slater determinant, $\braket{\Phi_\mu \vert \Psi}$, but it cannot be interpreted as a probability amplitude unless the missing normalization is taken into account.
+This is effectively the same as mapping the CC wave function onto a FCI wave function with the remarkable result that the CC wave function has components in the entire $N$-electron space regardless of the truncation level of the cluster operator.
+Even if the cluster operator is truncated, the calculation of CC probability amplitudes by mapping onto the FCI wave function scales factorially with $N$ and is, therefore, (almost) never done in practice.

+The fact that the CC wave function has components in the entire $N$-electron space is commonly used to explain why CC ground-state energies converge faster to the FCI limit than the analogous CI expansions.
+It should be recalled, however, that the CC energy,

+only has contributions from the reference, single-excited, and double-excited determinants since the Hamiltonian $\hat{H}$ has excitation rank $2$ (i.e., is a two-electron operator).
+Here, the cluster operator is recast as a sum over excitation ranks from $1$ to $N$,